 Assault is a punishable offense.
 It’s important to note that criminal charges are pressed by authorities in Texas, and not by the victims.
 This means that the victim cannot later decide to drop the charge once the legal proceedings have begun.
 Instead, state prosecutors are the ones who have the option of dismissing a charge.

-The assault charges attorney at the Law Office of E.R.
+The assault charges attorney at the Law Office of Dr. E.R.
 Báez is committed to providing you with exceptional legal representation.

 A simple or aggravated assault conviction can result in fines, jail time, and ramifications that affect your personal and professional life.
 Therefore, if you have been accused of assault, it is critical that you consult our San Antonio assault charges attorney right away before your situation becomes worse.
 Contact The Law Office of Dr. E.R.
 Báez, P.C. today for a free consultation.

 Get Started TodayThe sooner you contact us, the sooner we can start your defense.Contact Us